aligent/cdk-rabbitmq/README.md

     - CodeStar Connection ARN that was created in Step 1
     - BitBucket (or other version control system) repository/branch details
-    - Existing VPC ID of the application(Magento) where the RabbitMQ instance will be placed in
+    - Existing VPC ID of the application where the RabbitMQ instance will be provisioned
-    - Existing SecurityGroup of the application(Magento) backend instances where the RabbitMQ instance will be accessed from
+    - Existing SecurityGroup of the application backend instances where the RabbitMQ instance will be accessed from
     - RabbitMQ details of your choice: Deploy mode, engine version, instance size, user credentials, etc.

 7. Update `bin/rabbitmq.ts` if needed, e.g. additional environments or stack name changes.